jamal94sm/NIPS2026/Rebuttal.md

 We appreciate your suggestion.
 As described in Section 3.1, we evaluated TSCAN (a Domain Adaptation method) and GIFT (a Domain Generalization method) specifically designed for the palmprint literature.
 Their cross-domain performances are reported in Tables 4 and 5, demonstrating that while they offer some resilience, the compound variability of X-Palm still causes significant performance degradation.
 We have used these baselines only in the closed-set cross-domain setting (not in the cross-dataset and open-set cross-domain settings) as these methods are originally presented and evaluated for closed-set scenarios.
 We will include more DA and DG baselines in the appendix of the revised version.

+## 4. References

-[2] He, Kaiming, et al. "Deep residual learning for image recognition."
+[1] He, Kaiming, et al. "Deep residual learning for image recognition."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.‏

-[3] Gretton, Arthur, et al. "A kernel two-sample test."
+[2] Gretton, Arthur, et al. "A kernel two-sample test."
 The journal of machine learning research 13.1 (2012): 723-773.‏

-[4] Ben-David, Shai, et al. "A theory of learning from different domains."
+[3] Ben-David, Shai, et al. "A theory of learning from different domains."
 Machine learning 79.1 (2010): 151-175.‏

-[5] Heusel, Martin, et al. "Gans trained by a two time-scale update rule converge to a local nash equilibrium."
+[4] Heusel, Martin, et al. "Gans trained by a two time-scale update rule converge to a local nash equilibrium."
 Advances in neural information processing systems 30 (2017).‏

-[6] Bińkowski, Mikołaj, et al. "Demystifying mmd gans." arXiv preprint arXiv:1801.01401 (2018).‏
+[5] Bińkowski, Mikołaj, et al. "Demystifying mmd gans." arXiv preprint arXiv:1801.01401 (2018).‏

-[7] Rabin, Julien, et al. "Wasserstein barycenter and its application to texture mixing."
+[6] Rabin, Julien, et al. "Wasserstein barycenter and its application to texture mixing."
 International conference on scale space and variational methods in computer vision.
 Berlin, Heidelberg: Springer Berlin Heidelberg, 2011.‏